emora-chat/emora_stdm/docs/NatexTutorial.md

 When a natex attempts to match a call term like `#MyMacro(...)`, `.run` will be passed the following arguments:
 * `ngrams`: a set of strings representing every ngram of the string being matched by the natex.
-  The full original string input can be accessed by calling `ngrams.text()`.
+The string the natex is matching can be accessed by calling `ngrams.text()` and the full original string input can be accessed by calling `ngrams.raw_text()`.
 * `vars`: a dictionary of <string: object> pairs.
 This corresponds to the variable dictionary maintained by a `DialogueFlow` object during a conversation.
 * `args`: a list of strings representing arguments specified in the natex's macro call term.